ERISA and Benefits Litigation

 Our ERISA litigators are uniquely suited for managing the nuances of ERISA’s substantive and procedural complexities.
 Our ERISA litigators have substantive knowledge of both the labor and tax aspects of employee benefit plans derived from years of practice in these specialized areas, combined with hands-on litigation experience.
 Our experience as ERISA compliance advisors gives us an edge in understanding the challenges faced by administrators and plan sponsors in applying these complex rules.

-The ERISA Litigation Team is experienced in a broad array of ERISA matters from preemption issues to claims for benefits and breaches of fiduciary duties.
-We defend claims brought by participants and employees with respect to all types of employee benefit plans, including retirement plans, health and disability plans, severance plans and arrangements, life insurance plans and executive compensation arrangements and nonqualified retirement plans.
+The ERISA Litigation Team is experienced in a broad array of ERISA matters from preemption issues to claims for benefits, breaches of fiduciary duties, and prohibited transactions.
+We defend claims brought by participants and employees with respect to all types of employee benefit plans, including retirement plans, life, health, and disability plans, severance plans and arrangements, and executive compensation arrangements and non-qualified retirement plans.

-The ERISA Litigation Team has successfully defended ERISA matters in the United States Fourth Circuit Court of Appeals, as well as various federal district courts and state courts.
-We also advise clients at the pre-suit administrative stage to minimize the risk of litigation.
+The ERISA Litigation Team has successfully defended ERISA matters in the United States Fourth Circuit Court of Appeals and the Supreme Court of Appeals of West Virginia, as well as various federal district courts and state courts.
+We also advise clients at the pre-suit administrative stage to minimize the risk of litigation and to prepare for litigation when it becomes inevitable.

 Bowles Rice is honored to be recognized by the leading peer review organizations, including:

-• Best Lawyers in America has recognized nearly 50 Bowles Rice attorneys, including 21 for areas of litigation
+• Best Lawyers in America has recognized over 50 Bowles Rice attorneys, including 20+ for areas of litigation

 • Chambers USA: America’s Leading Lawyers for Business – lists Bowles Rice among "Top Ranked" firms in Litigation in West Virginia